archanasheshadri/SF311-Infrastructural-event-analysis/Analysis.md

 Lets make things interesting by plotting the locations with most number of requests.

-First, we split the 'Point' column in the data into latitude(Lat) and longitude(Long).Once the column is split, remove all the punctuations like '(' and ')' from Lat and Long columns.
-Next we get the rows for Street and Sidewalk Cleaning requests.
+First, I split the 'Point' column in the data into latitude(Lat) and longitude(Long).Once the column is split, remove all the punctuations like '(' and ')' from Lat and Long columns.
+Next I get the rows for Street and Sidewalk Cleaning requests.

-We then plot the Lat and Long using *ggmap* from *ggplot2* package to visualize the locations for Street and Sidewalk Cleaning requests in SF.*ggmap* is used to visualize data on static maps from various online sources like Google maps and Stamen maps.
+I then plot the Lat and Long using *ggmap* from *ggplot2* package to visualize the locations for Street and Sidewalk Cleaning requests in SF.*ggmap* is used to visualize data on static maps from various online sources like Google maps and Stamen maps.